USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Inputs are often specified uniquely for each analysis year.
 Examples include technology costs and availability, emissions costs factors, consumer response assumptions, and other parameters that are expected to change over time.
 The analysis timeframe can be extended to cover not only the last year in which an analyzed policy is changing, but also years further into the future.
 This longer modeling timeframe may be useful for evaluating how policy alternatives influence the evolution of the vehicle stock and use over time, how producers might manage compliance credits year-over-year given an extended time horizon,  and how consumer and producer decisions might evolve over time based on projected trends in the exogenous inputs.

-.. admonition:: Demo Example: Analysis timeframe
+.. admonition:: Demo example: Analysis timeframe

     Within the demo analysis, base year inputs are specified for 2019, and include model year 2019 new vehicle attributes.
 The year immediately following the base year, and therefore the analysis start year, is 2020.
 The analysis end year is set to 2050 in the demo inputs.
 In cases where to context input projections do not extend to the analysis end year, the value in the last year for which a particular input is specified year is assumed to hold constant in subsequent years.
 For example, if the last specified fuel price input were in 2045, the same value would be used for 2046 through 2050.
 Alternatively, the user can provide an extended range of analysis context projections in the model inputs.
 For this demo analysis, the generated effects outputs files report modeled results from 2020 to 2050.